Certosa di Pavia

-Certosa is the Italian equivalent of Charterhouse: a monastery of the cloistered monastic order of Carthusians founded by St. Bruno in 1044 at Grande Chartreuse.
+Certosa is the Italian translation of Charterhouse: a monastery of the cloistered monastic order of Carthusians founded by St. Bruno in 1044 at Grande Chartreuse.
 Though the Carthusians in their early centuries were known for their seclusion and asceticism and the plainness of their architecture, the Certosa is renowned for the exuberance of its architecture, in both the Gothic and Renaissance styles, and for its collection of artworks which are particularly representative of the region.

 History

-Gian Galeazzo Visconti, hereditary lord and first Duke of Milan, commissioned the building of the Certosa to the architect Marco Solari, inaugurating the works and laying the foundation stone on August 27, 1396, as recorded by a bas-relief on the facade.
-The location was strategically chosen midway between Milan and Pavia, the second city of the Duchy, where the Duke held his court, at the end of the Visconti Park, which connected the Certosa to the castle of Pavia.
+Gian Galeazzo Visconti, hereditary lord and first Duke of Milan, commissioned the building of the Certosa from the architect Marco Solari, laying the foundation stone on 27 August 1396, as recorded by a bas-relief on the façade.
+The location was strategically chosen midway between Milan and Pavia, the second city of the Duchy, where the Duke held one of his courts, at the end of the Visconti Park, which connected the Certosa to the castle of Pavia.

 The Certosa is also the result of the political aspirations of Gian Galeazzo.
-In a coup in 1385, Gian Galeazzo had deposed his uncle Bernabò Visconti.
-Now lord of the former Visconti domains including Milan.
+In a coup in 1385, Gian Galeazzo had deposed his uncle Bernabò Visconti, replacing him as lord of the former Visconti domains including Milan.
 However, like his father Galeazzo II, Gian Galeazzo resided and maintained his court in Pavia, the former capital of the Lombard kings and of the kingdom of Italy.
 Gian Galeazzo aspired to re-establish a new kingdom in Northern Italy, matching these historical examples.

-In 1386, the people of Milan decided to rebuild a new building: the Milan Cathedral.
-However, relations between Gian Galeazzo and the heads of the Fabbrica del Duomo (the consortium of masons and builders chosen by the citizens of Milan) were often tense: the lord intended to transform the Milan cathedral into a dynastic mausoleum of the dynasty, inserting the funeral monument of his father Galeazzo II in the central part of the cathedral.
-This raised stern opposition from both the Fabbrica and the Milanese, who zealously guarded their autonomy.
+In 1386, the people of Milan decided to rebuild Milan Cathedral.
+However, relations between Gian Galeazzo and the heads of the Fabbrica del Duomo (the consortium of masons and builders chosen by the citizens of Milan) were often tense: the lord intended to transform Milan cathedral into a dynastic mausoleum of the dynasty, putting the funeral monument of his father Galeazzo II in the central part of the cathedral.
+This raised strong opposition from both the Fabbrica and the Milanese, who zealously guarded their autonomy.
 Ultimately Gian Galeazzo chose to build a new church: the Certosa of Pavia, to serve as a mausoleum for the Visconti dynasty.
 Unscrupulously, he assigned many employees of the Fabbrica del Duomo, such as Giacomo da Campione or Giovannino de 'Grassi for this new projects.
 For the Duke, the Duomo became the church for burial of nobles, patricians, people, artisan and merchant guilds of Milan, while the Certosa would service the Duchy.

 The church, the last edifice of the complex to be built, was to be the family mausoleum of the Visconti.
 It was designed as a grand structure with a nave and two aisles, a type unusual for the Carthusian Order.
 The nave, in the Gothic style, was completed in 1465.